 1. Without planogram compliance, you won't get the results you want

-As a retailer, your end goal is to increase sales, improve overall category profitability and become a store that caters for its customer so that they’ll keep coming back.
+As a retailer, your goal is to increase sales, improve overall category profitability and become a store that caters for its customer so that they’ll keep coming back.
 You can do that by creating and implementing planograms in-store.

-Of course, simply implementing a planogram is not enough - anyone can look at a planogram and attempt to recreate it on the shelf.
-You also need to ensure that it’s implemented correctly.
-After all, your aim is to obtain a result.
-And the right result at that.
+Of course, simply implementing a planogram is not enough - anyone can look at a shelf plan and attempt to recreate it in-store.
+You also need to ensure to implement it correctly.
+After all, you want to obtain a result.
+And the desired result at that.

 2. If you don’t manage your shelf space, someone else will do it for you

 Generally speaking, shelf space allocation has a significant impact on product sales.
 That’s why you can often describe it as your biggest asset.
 That also means that if you don’t manage it yourself, someone else - like your suppliers, for example - will.

 And it can happen without you even realising.